Save time and money

 Count part of your senior year towards a master’s degree in computer science.

-The accelerated 4+1 programs in computer science (CS) or computer systems engineering (CSE) is available for students currently admitted in the Bachelor of Science (BS) in computer science or the Bachelor of Science in Engineering (BSE) in computer systems engineering program.
-Students entering the 4+1 accelerated program will be admitted to the Master of Science in computer science program (thesis or non-thesis) or the Master of Computer Science ONLINE program (non-thesis).
+The accelerated programs in computer science (CS) or computer systems engineering (CSE) is available for students currently admitted in the Bachelor of Science (BS) in computer science or the Bachelor of Science in Engineering (BSE) in computer systems engineering program or the Software Engineering (BS) program.
+Students entering the accelerated program will be admitted to the Master of Science in computer science program (thesis or non-thesis) or the Master of Computer Science ONLINE program (non-thesis).
+Note students may only shift to the ONLINE MCS program during their grad year.
 Due to the research required for the thesis based programs, it may take more than one year of graduate work to complete the master’s degree.

 How does it work?